CDSoft/pp/src/pp.md

 syntax colorization.

 For most of the macros, arguments are preprocessed before executing the macro.
-The result of the macros are not preprocessed (unless if they are parameters of an outer macro).
+Macros results are not preprocessed (unless the result is a parameter of an outer macro).
-The `include` macro is an exception.
-Its output is also preprocessed.
+The `include` macro is an exception: its output is also preprocessed.
 The `rawinclude` macro can include a file without preprocessing it.

 **`!def[ine](SYMBOL)[(VALUE)]`**